zpallin/transmissions_game/README.md

-# Transmission Game
+# Rainy Days
+Explore the city, find your purpose and transform the city!

-For Global Game Jam 2018
+Built at Global Game Jam 2018.

 ## Technologies
 - Express: 4.16.2,